Fame is off to tribute the wizard, the wonderful Wizard of Oz…

 Doris then introduces her friends to the contents of the bag, a wee dog called Toto.
 So you might just be able to add up what’s going to happen.
 She then trying to catch her dog, trips over her bag and bumps her head and thinks she’s Dorothy in The Wizard of Oz film.
 As you do (see Fallon in Dynasty / Ashanti in the Muppets homage etc).

 Doris wakes up in colour, in Punchkinland with the Fame extras on their knees as those Munchkins with a twist.
 They are called Punchkins here and Lydia (Debbie Allen) joins them as the Good Witch, cue the Ding, Dong the Witch is Dead song.
 The tale then trundles on with some familiar plotlines but kinda (tenuously) related to Fame.

 Miss Sherwood appears as the villainous wicked witch from the West who declares Dorothy / Doris can’t be in any show (Boo!
 Hiss!), for killing her sister with a school locker falling on her.
 Doris’s friends inevitably becoming those three companions, with Danny as the Cowardly Lion, Leroy as the Scarecrow and Bruno as the Tin Man.
 The four set off, to get their wishes granted by the Wizard of Shorofsky singing Follow the Yellow Brick Road … and again tune to this show to see how things progress.

 I had mixed feelings about this episode.
-I found it an affectionate remake to the original film plot and songs.
+I found it an affectionate remake of the original film plot and songs.
 The enthusiasm from the cast, Landsburg and the cast seemed to get into the spirit of this episode.
 I particularly enjoyed seeing Miss Sherwood as the Witch, who fantastically hammed her dramatic role to evil proportions and Debbie Allen’s Lydia singing and dancing Good Witch.